 Gross salary of Hourly employees = Hourly rate of employee * Hours worked

-For example, the hourly rate of an employee is 80 ₹, and the hours worked by him/her is 8 hours a day.
+For example, an employee’s hourly rate is 80 ₹, and the hours worked by them is 8 hours a day.
 The daily wage received by the particular employee is 80*8, which is equal to 640 ₹ per day.

-Salary employees’ gross pay is calculated based on the annual salary and not hourly.
-It can be weekly, bi-weekly, or monthly.
+Salary employees’ gross pay is calculated based on the annual and not hourly.
+Therefore, it can be weekly, bi-weekly, or monthly.

 Gross salary of salary employee = Annual Salary / Number of pay periods